view

 television

-A woman, fainted in front of a large television set.
+A woman sprawled out on the ground.
 A man tries to revive her while another reaches out in concern.
 DP: Özen Sermet.

 Turn on your television on the day* in 1926 John Logie Baird demonstrated the first working TV.